WEST SYSTEM: Figuring out a solution

 When Robert began making these pieces, he thought that they’d sell to architects, believing that – like him – people would be as passionate about resurrecting ornamentation.

 “All National Trust owned businesses, the ones that have people coming to look at time and time again, are highly decorated and ornamental.
 Modernist cubist boxes don’t have the same appeal,” he explains.
 “I started out to market my work to decorate outside meeting rooms, gardens etc. I thought they’d go like hot cakes – they didn’t.
 But I am getting success through the art world.”

 His surprise at being recognised as an artist however is not a surprise to anyone else, given that one of his pieces, Unconditional Love, was shortlisted for a national prize.
-He’s hoping for similar success with his current piece in creation.
+He’s hoping for similar success with his current piece in creation, again using epoxy resin on wood.
 That has a current working title of: single figure on a bench.